-Vice Mayor Tina L. Hansen is a Deputy District Attorney with the Los Angeles County District Attorney’s Office where she has worked for the past 24 years and is currently assigned to Code Enforcement Section.
-It has been her privilege to serve on the City of Signal Hill City Council since 1994 and as Mayor from March 1998/1999, March 2002/2003, March 2007/2008 and March 2012/2013.
-During her tenure on the City Council, Vice Mayor Hansen was selected to serve on various Boards and Committees including:
+Mayor Tina L. Hansen is a Deputy District Attorney with the Los Angeles County District Attorney’s Office where she has worked for the past 38 years and is currently assigned to the Code Enforcement Section.
+It has been her privilege to serve on the City of Signal Hill City Council since 1994 and as Mayor from March 1998/1999, March 2002/2003, March 2007/2008, March 2012/2013, March 2018/2019, and December 2022/23.
+During her tenure on the City Council, Mayor Hansen was selected to serve on various Boards and Committees including:

 - The opening of seven new parks and the Hilltop Trail System that includes Hilltop Park, Discovery Well Park, Raymond Arbor Park and the Panorama Promenade.
-The City is also moving ahead with a “Needs Assessment,” which will examine the design of a new Library in Signal Hill Park.

 - Expanding the City’s revenue base by creating development opportunities in the Westside Industrial Area that has resulted in the construction of the A&A Ready-Mix Concrete Batch Plant and the development of the EDCO Transfer Station and Materials Recovery Facility.
 These projects are expected to generate approximately $300,000 to $600,000 a year.